Pythian Building

-The Gillette-Tyrrell Building is a building in downtown Tulsa, Oklahoma.
+The Pythian Building is a building in downtown Tulsa, Oklahoma.
 It was begun in 1929 by two Tulsa oilmen, J. M. Gillette (Note: J. M. Gillette was the namesake of the Tulsa residential area now known as the Gillette Historic District.) and H. C. Tyrrell.
 They initially planned to construct a three-story office building at 432 S. Boulder Avenue, topped by a ten-story hotel, but these plans were canceled during the Great Depression and they stopped construction at the third floor.
 In 1931, they sold it to the Knights of Pythias, who decided to complete it as an office building and renamed it the Pythian Building.

 The building was added to the National Register of Historic Places (NRHP) on January 21, 1982 (NRIS #82003703).
 The application lists its architecture as a mix of the Art Deco styles: Modern and Zig Zag.
 It is also listed as a contributing property on the NRHP Application for the Oil Capital Historic District (NRIS #10001013).